-When giving feedback on an issue, make sure to be specific with what’s wrong so that it can be corrected as soon as possible.
+When giving feedback, be sure to be specific with what’s wrong and make it clear so that it can be rectified quickly.

 Instead of: “I hate this, I don’t even know what it means.”

-Try: “I’m not sure about the complex wording; have you tried something more simple?”
+Try: “I’m not sure about the complex wording; have you tried something simpler?”

-It’s easy to blame somebody for a mistake – that’s why scapegoats are so popular.
-But by pinning everything onto a single person or team, it demotivates them and increases the chance of problems in the future.
+It’s always easy to blame someone for a mistake- hence why scapegoats are so popular.
+But pinning the blame onto a singular person or a whole team can demotivate them and increase the chance of more problems in the future.
+Try this:

 Try: “This project isn’t coming along as well as it could, so let’s try delegating work more.”

-The ‘sandwich method’, also known as Positive-Improvement-Positive (PIP), is a way of delivering criticism that prioritises positive enforcement.
+The “Sandwich Method,” also known as Positive-Improvement-Positive (PIP), is a way of delivering criticism that uses positive enforcement.